 The late Matthew Mackay-Smith—internationally renowned veterinarian, editor of EQUUS magazine, foxhunter, and elite endurance rider—began foxhunting at the age of eight behind his late father, Alexander Mackay-Smith (ex-MFH, author, and longtime editor of The Chronicle of the Horse).
 Matthew left a treasure trove of hunt reports and countryside observations which, thanks to the permission of Matthew’s wife, Winkie, FHL will publish from time to time.

 In my veterinary rounds in the country of Mr. Stewart’s Cheshire Foxhounds (PA), I often took a shortcut by using West Road, a primitive gravel lane with grass between the tire tracks.
 There, on a blustery March afternoon, I spied a feminine fox upwind of me, nonchalantly toting half a rabbit.
 In the gloaming, she was heading toward her den with the family supper.
 I stopped.
 She stopped, too, but oblivious of me.
-She was maybe fifty feet away.To read more, a subscription is needed: Click here to subscribe
+She was maybe fifty feet away.To read more, a subscription is required.
+Log in or click here to subscribe.